 2. Japanese Trapdoor Snails

 Japanese trapdoor snails are a great pick for a cost-effective type of snail that will work hard to keep your tank clean.
 They’re available in multiple shell colors that tend to lighten in color the further up the shell you look.
 They love to eat algae and can happily survive in tanks or ponds, helping to keep things clean wherever they are.
 They can survive in and improve poor tank conditions, and they can thrive in cooler temperatures than many other snails.
 Like mystery snails, Japanese trapdoor snails are not hermaphroditic, and they do require a male and female to reproduce.
-They only breed a couple of times annually and will live-bear 5-20 babies per breeding.
+They only breed a couple of times annually and will live-bear 5 to 20 babies per breeding.
 These snails can live up to 10 years of age, which is much older than many other snails.

 These snails prefer soft, sandy substrate that allows them to burrow and forage.
 They do not do well with gravel and other rough substrates.
 They tend to be nocturnal, so you may not see them being very active during the day.
 Baby snails and smaller snails are likely to be eaten by goldfish, so you may need to monitor closely if you want a breeding population.